Seth Baczynski: The Ultimate Fighter: Redemption

 In February 2017, it was revealed that Baczynski would again compete on the UFC's reality show in the 25th season on The Ultimate Fighter: Redemption.
 Baczynski was the first pick overall for Team Garbrandt.
 He faced Gilbert Smith in the opening round and lost via unanimous decision.

-Independent promotions

-Baczynski has gone 3–2 since leaving the UFC.

-World Lethwei Championship
+Lethwei

 On May 2, 2019, Baczynski signed a multi-fight deal with Myanmar-based Lethwei organization World Lethwei Championship.
-He made his promotional debut against Lethwei world champion Dave Leduc on August 2, 2019.
+His debut was for the inaugural Cruiserweight World Lethwei Championship against Lethwei world champion Dave Leduc on August 2, 2019.
+Baczynski felt confident leading up to the fight because he had more fighting experience than Leduc.
 Baczynski lost the fight via knockout in the second round.

 Personal life

 Baczynski is married and has five children.
 Aside from fighting, he has a job as a utilities worker.
-Baczynski's paternal great-grandfather was an immigrant from Poland.